box/developer.box.com/guides/tooling/cli/quick-start/build-commands-help.md

 ---
 # Building Commands and Help Feature

-A full list of CLI commands can be found in the [GitHub repository][github].
+A full list of CLI commands and usage information can be found in the [GitHub repository][github].

 If you do not see a command for an endpoint you need, you can build a [custom request][custom].